Convert Cooklang recipes

 CookCLI stores recipes as plain .cook files in a directory you choose.
 Zip the directory and upload the .zip here.

-Cooklang Mac/iOS app: share a recipe
+Cooklang apps (iOS/iPadOS, Android, desktop): share a recipe

 Hand-written .cook files